Support for the STM32 Nucleo-G031K8 board. More...

 A detailed description about the flashing process can be found on the guides page.
 The board name for the Nucleo-G031K8 is nucleo-g031k8.

-Some boards ship with the NRST_MODE option byte set to 2 (the documented default is 3), which turns the NRST pin into the PF2 GPIO and disables its reset function, so the reset button, the NRST pin and the ST-Link reset no longer reset the MCU.
-RIOT works around this by resetting over SWD (reset_config none), so make flash always works.
+Some boards ship with the NRST_MODE option byte set to 2 (the documented default is 3), i.e. in User button mode below.
+In this case, hardware reset via NRST is unavailable, but RIOT works around this by resetting over SWD (reset_config none), so make flash always works.

 Files | |